ndau/automation/readme.md

 A bunch of nodes.

 ### Pod
 A pod is an abstraction of a container or group of containers.
-Docker containers are whales A pod is best employed as a stateless program that will handle a request on some specified port.
+Docker containers are whales.
+A pod can be understood as a stateless program that will handle a request on some specified port.
 A pod may consist of multiple containers, each listening on different ports.

 ### Deployment